HydroML/HydroML.github.io/_pages/FavoritePapers.md

 * Marx, A., Gretton, A., & Mooij, J. M. (2021, December).
 A weaker faithfulness assumption based on triple interactions.
 In Uncertainty in Artificial Intelligence (pp. 451-460).
 PMLR.
 * Sadeghi, K. (2017).
 Faithfulness of probability distributions and graphs.
 Journal of Machine Learning Research, 18(148), 1-29.
 * van Breugel, B., Kyono, T., Berrevoets, J., & van der Schaar, M. (2021).
 Decaf: Generating fair synthetic data using causally-aware generative networks.
 Advances in Neural Information Processing Systems, 34, 22221-22233.
+* Chicharro, D., & Ledberg, A. (2012).
+When two become one: the limits of causality analysis of brain dynamics.
+PloS one, 7(3), e32466.

 Feature Selection
 ======